-- 1. East Trail Wildlife Area This area of the Park comprises an area south of Mineral and east of the river; the area west of Wolhurst Lake, and north of C-470.
+1. East Trail Wildlife Area - This area of the Park comprises an area south of Mineral and east of the river; the area west of Wolhurst Lake, and north of C-470.
 It is primarily riparian habitat with a remnant cottonwood forest testifying to the South Platte River's historic meandering.
 It provides nesting habitat for owls, ducks, rails, and a variety of songbirds.
 It is a prime migration stopover and nesting area for neotropical songbirds such as warblers, thrushes, and flycatchers.
 It is one of the Park's core areas of activity for deer and coyote.
 Additionally, the area is potential habitat for the federally-listed Preble's meadow jumping mouse.
 Studies related to the Chatfield Reallocation project deemed this area not to be Preble's mouse habitat, however, the species was positively identified during studies in the 1990's so further investigation is necessary in this area.
 The area can be accessed by a spur trail that runs the length of the area and dead-ends at the C470 overpass.
-Residents of the Wolhurst trailer community use two access points and two additional access points are anticipated for the future Santa Fe Park development (Ensor property) for pedestrians only.
+Residents of the Wolhurst trailer community use two access points and two additional access points are anticipated for the future Santa Fe Park (the development name currently applied to the Ensor turf farm property) for pedestrians only.
 This wildlife area faces significant threat of overuse based on the current zoning for Santa Fe Park.
-Access point and trail design must be carefully considered to prevent degradation of the area. - Cooley Lake Wildlife Area This is the area north of Mineral Avenue and west of the Platte River.
-Cooley Lake offers valuable wildlife habitat.
-At least 16 animal species have been recorded in the Cooley Lake area and seen no where else in South Platte Park, including the least tern, which is on the federal Endangered Species List.
-Additionally, another 23 species are seen only rarely in other parts of the Park, but can be found more regularly in the Cooley Lake Area.
-Deer raise fawns in the Cooley delta area, and the grasslands host larger groups of deer during the autumn rut season.
-Cooley consistently serves as a home for beaver.
-The expanse of undisturbed cattails on the delta area serve as a significant shelter area for migrant birds.
-The Cooley grassland areas have native wildflowers re-established better than most other areas in South Platte Park, and the noxious weed infestations are largely under control.
-The lake shores, free from social trails and fishing impacts, provide nesting habitat for ducks, rails, shorebirds, and a variety of songbirds.
-Wetlands along the lake contain uncommon species that rank high in conservation value.
-The lake surface is a prime migration stopover for waterfowl, grebes, loons, and shorebirds, and it is an important winter, loafing, and forage habitat for bald eagles and a wide variety of waterfowl.
-The public can access this special area by attending free, monthly, staff-led, interpretive hikes, educational programs, or organized resource management activities.
-More detail is available in Appendix 5, Cooley Area Policy.
+Access point and trail design must be carefully considered to prevent degradation of the area.